ivan7237d/push-pull/packages/core/internal-design-notes.md

 # Internal design notes

 Motivation behind choices made when building this library.
+This motivation is sometimes based on intuition, so don't look at what's written here as set in stone.

 ## Why we can't have automatic dependency tracking or prevention of redundant computations like it works for signals?